Friday, August 25, 2017

 Favorite Actor or Actress: I have never disappointed by Leonardo DiCaprio or Meryl Streep.
 About the time I watched (???), I realized DiCaprio kept surprising me.

 Favorite Novel (other than your own): Whip Hand by Dick Francis.
-The most suspense-
+The most suspense-filled novel (without being horror) and character driven story I have ever read.

 Favorite Novelist (other than you): Dick Francis, Charles Dickens.
 I waited with baited breath for Francis’s annual books.
 Unfortunately, they’re both dead.